These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 Make sure they're not too dry.
 To achieve this, use ground turkey thighs (not breast) and add a creamy ingredient such as mayonnaise.

-If you don't add an egg, there's no need to add breadcrumbs or any other type of filler to the mixture.
+If you don't add an egg, there's no need to add breadcrumbs or any other type of filler.

 Serving Suggestions

-I like to serve these burgers on 90-second bread or cloud bread.
+These burgers are delicious when served on 90-second bread or cloud bread.
 I spread the buns with sriracha mayo and add lettuce and tomatoes.

 You can also serve them in a lettuce wrap or simply on a plate with a side salad (such as this arugula salad) and quick pickles or pickled red onions.